Reinvent digital

 Julia Reinhardt works on governance of Artificial Intelligence and the practical implementation of the upcoming European AI Act by small AI businesses and startups.
 As a Fellow at ENS and hosted by AI Campus Berlin, she conducts interviews with AI engineers and connects them with digital civil society.
 She is also a certified auditor for algorithms and autonomous systems and a certified privacy professional as well as a former diplomat.

-At ENS, she is hosted by Professor Philipp Hacker of the Chair for Law and Ethics of the Digital Society.
+At ENS, she was hosted by Professor Philipp Hacker of the Chair for Law and Ethics of the Digital Society.

 [Photo Credits: Stefanie Loos]